-On July 19, 2011, ETE entered into the merger agreement with Merger Sub and Southern Union.
+ETE, Merger Sub and Southern Union are parties to a second amended and restated agreement and plan of merger dated as of July 19, 2011, as amended.
 The merger agreement modifies certain terms of the Amended and Restated Agreement and Plan of Merger entered into by ETE, Merger Sub and Southern Union on July 4, 2011, which amended and restated the Agreement and Plan of Merger entered into by the parties thereto on June 15, 2011.
 Under the terms of the merger agreement, Merger Sub will merge with and into Southern Union, with Southern Union continuing as the surviving entity and becoming a wholly owned subsidiary of ETE.